secretgraph/secretgraph/README.md

 ## Why 3party decryption via private key

-The shared key can change, so safest assumption is that the key of the private key stays stable.
+The shared key can change, so the safest assumption is that the key of the private key stays stable.
 This way you invalidate the access by updating the encryption key of the private key.
-The private key is not neccessary exposed to the user but there are some danger: now you have a decryption key to the private key, that is very dangerous
+The private key is not neccessary exposed to the user but there are some danger: now you have a decryption key to the private key, that is very dangerous.

+For this reason, you should prefer a client and post a public key

 ## Why two languages?